LucasFdCosta/react-events/README.md

 React Events is a small full-stack event management application built with React for the frontend and Node.js/Express for the backend.
 It uses the `@tanstack/react-query` lib to handle the result of HTTP requests and caching data.

+This project was built during a React online course.

 ## Table of Contents

 - [Prerequisites](#prerequisites)